 a great deal about killer whale reproduction.

 - In males, dorsal fin growth is probably a secondary sex characteristic.
-Peak growth of the fin coincides with the onset of sexual maturity.

 - At SeaWorld one male successfully mated at about 8 years of age, but in the wild, social factors greatly influence a male’s breeding success.
 Male killer whales in the wild may not successfully reproduce until they are much older, larger, and able to compete with other males.